-Step One: Start With Your Income
+Step One: Calculate Your Income

 In order to determine how much you have to spend, you must start with the money you actually have coming in each month.
 Look at all of your sources of income: your job, your side hustle, child support payments or alimony.
 If your income is variable, consider looking at an average or starting with the lowest number to help give you a starting place.

-Step Two: Know Your Fixed Expenses
+Step Two: List Out Your Fixed Expenses

 Step Three: Estimate Your Variable Expenses

 Next, think about other necessities that vary in cost from month to month.
 Your food spending, for example, might change drastically depending on whether you are eating out or shopping at the grocery store.
 These expenses are the ones that you have to pay, but could be reduced if you really needed to.

 Ideally, you want to set aside at least 10% of each paycheck for savings.
 If you’re mired in debt or struggling to keep up with payments on your bills, however, that might not be possible right now.
 Alternatively, if you’re trying to get out of debt faster, you may contribute even more towards extra payments.